 If claims costs are kept to a minimum, then this will be reflected in future premiums."

 Why home maintenance matters

 Finally, Lane says it is important to maintain the property throughout the year.
-Read: Why home maintenance goes a long way when making a home insurance claim.
+Read our guide to preparing your home for winter.

 "Ensure you act upon any damage, no matter how small, even if you don't need to make a claim.